donkirkby/donkirkby.github.com/index.md

 ### Board Games and Puzzles
 * [Donimoes] - New games and puzzles I designed, along with games by other designers.
+* [Four-Letter Blocks] - A new type of puzzle I designed that's a mix of crossword puzzles and jigsaw puzzles.
 * [Vograbulary] - A collection of word games that might help you grab a few new words for your vocabulary.
 Still in early releases with only a few
     games: Ultraghost, Russian Dolls, and Bacronyms.